AverageTrailerTrash/hols-obsidian-tips/cabinet/plugindev_tips/Understanding Obsidian's Technologies.md

 ## Github

 So where *should* you publish your plugin?
-Obsidian manages its community contributions through **GitHub**, which is both a social site for sharing source code and program releases with the public, as well as a tool for developers and businesses to privately manage changes to their source code.
+Obsidian manages its community contributions through **GitHub**^[[Github's Official Site](https://github.com/)], which is both a social site for sharing source code and program releases with the public, as well as a tool for developers and businesses to privately manage changes to their source code.

 >[!note] Github is based on **Git**, a popular and highly intelligent version-control tool that lets you track small changes throughout a codebase.